mathigatti/gestures2anything/README.md

 Using [this](http://gestos.mathigatti.com/) website you can identify 6 basic gestures and receive their MIDI code into your computer. `midi_example.py` is a simple script that receives the messages and prints them.
 You can replace the print statement for anything else you want.

+For more details about the website development check [this repository](https://github.com/mathigatti/GesturesController).

 # Requirements

 - Python 3